Ruggero1912/AIDE-unipi/1st YEAR/OPTIMIZATION METHODS AND GAME THEORY/exams/oral-questions.md

     - Inexact gradient method
         (?) - Differences with gradient method
     - Conjugate gradient method
+        (?) - Hypothesis on the use of this method
         (?) - What you know about optimal stepsize for this method?
 Does it converge?
 How fast?
     - Can you define what is super linear convergence rate (for example quadratic convergence) and what it means ?
     - Newton method